The PsyD Program is carefully designed to prepare students for practice-focused careers in clinical psychology.

 *The Board of Psychology of the state of California is the sole agency with the authority to grant the psychologist license.

 Our integral-psychodynamic focus offers deep and advanced training in the theoretical ideas and practice of psychodynamic approaches.
 These theories include but are not limited to:

 The program considers this body of work and how it relates to humanistic, and transpersonal theories and praxis.
 Psychodynamic theories are well-developed and address the deep relational aspects of the psychotherapeutic endeavor.

 We are among the first PsyD programs to allow students to apply a significant portion of their master's-level preparation to attaining a PsyD degree.
 CIIS will waive one practicum placement for those who have completed the MA, and will require a minimum of 60 units of coursework, thus allowing students to progress through our program in 4 years.
 This is the equivalent of 2 years of coursework with concurrent practica, a 2-year, half-time CAPIC internship (or optional 1-year full-time).

 The dissertation will be completed during the internship.
 Our dissertation process offers two options:

 a research dissertation (with a focus on use of qualitative methods) or a clinical dissertation (an in-depth case study).

 CIIS is fully accredited by the Western Association of Schools and Colleges Senior College and University Commission (WASC-WSCUC).
 Graduates of the PsyD program at CIIS are eligible for licensure as psychologists in California and many other states.

-The San Francisco Bay Area is at the forefront of change in psychology, especially at CIIS.
-We welcome you to come visit us and learn more about the CIIS/Bay Area psychology experience.
+CIIS, and the San Francisco Bay Area at large, are at the forefront of change in the psychology field.
+We welcome you to come visit us and learn more about the CIIS Clinical Psychology experience.